juntossomosmais/auth0-samples/README.md

 ## Important notice

-You may not see all the projects here as this is still work in progress.
+You may not see all the projects working here as this is still a work in progress.